Meeting Participation Tips (Part 3 of 3—The Wrap)

 We share select characteristics with you through the sequence they would occur in a well-conducted meeting; namely the beginning, the middle, and the end (ie, The Wrap).
 The following is not meant to be exhaustive, as substantial detail is also found in other blogs.
 However, we find the following to rank among the most important items for inciting high levels of meeting participation, collaboration, and today’s focus—ownership.

-Ending (aka The Wrap) Phase
+Ending (aka Review and Wrap) Agenda Step

 While meeting participation concludes with the wrap-up or close of each meeting, participation and ownership need to extend back to the project or the other reasons for holding the meeting in the first place.
 For example, the term ‘plan’ can minimally be defined with four words—who does what, when.
 Ownership of results is clearly important to truly call a meeting, successful.

 As session leader (ie, frequently referred to as facilitator), conduct a thorough review of the agreed upon outputs.
 Do not relive the meeting nor provide a transcription.
-SImply focus on the final items of agreement, and not necessarily the rationale behind them.
+Simply focus on the final items of agreement, and not necessarily the rationale behind them.
 Ensure that all can support them be enforcing that this is their last chance to speak up, they need to now agree to support the outputs, even if not their favorite, in the hallways and meeting rooms when they leave.
 As professionals, you have every reason to expect them to either walk the talk or speak up.
 It’s not your responsibility to reach down their throat and pull it out of them.
 Ensure that they will both support the output, and not lose any sleep over it.

 Based on the expectations and culture of the participants, modify your roles and responsibilities tool to ensure accountability, responsibility, and support for action items that need to be assigned.
 Demand that one and only one role accept responsibility since you do not want to allow for the pointing of fingers at the ‘other person.’
 If you have followed the suggestions of the first two blogs in this series, assignments comes as no surprise and your participants have already considered whom they feel would be optimal for each of the action items.
 If necessary, remind them of the holarchial value of their assignments and how completion of the action items will impact their quality of life, income, workload, etc. If no one steps up, assign it as on ‘open issue’ and escalate it back to the executive sponsor or his or her equivalent.